 Port Stephens is essentially a peninsula, sticking out into the Tasman Sea.
 And as such, there is literally no shortage of breathtaking beaches!
 Each neighbourhood literally has a beach in its backyard.

-Some of beaches in the vicinity that are worth visiting are Shoal Bay Beach, Fingal Bay Beach, and Bagnall’s Beach.
+Some of the beaches in the vicinity that are worth visiting are Shoal Bay Beach, Fingal Bay Beach, and Bagnall’s Beach.

 And if you step away from the main neighbourhoods of Port Stephens, there are plenty more beaches to discover, such as Stockton Beach (where the sand dunes are located), the One Mile Beach, and even the Samurai Nudist Beach.

 However, as many of these beaches are easy to access, they do tend to get slightly crowded.
-So, if you’re looking pristine, rustic beaches in Port Stephens, you might need to bushwhack your way to them.
+So, if you’re looking for pristine, rustic beaches in Port Stephens, you might need to bushwhack your way to them.

-There’s Zenith Beach that is located next to Shoal Bay Beach, but remains relatively empty as there are no activities here.
-And next to Zenith Beach are Wreck Beach and Box Beach.
-Both of these beaches aren’t that easy to access, and require a bit of hiking.
+There’s Zenith Beach that is located next to Shoal Bay Beach but remains relatively empty as there are no activities here.
+And next to Zenith Beach is Wreck Beach and Box Beach.
+Both of these beaches aren’t that easy to access and require a bit of hiking.
 But the reward is pristine, white-sand beaches with few or no people!
 In fact, you can see these beaches from on top of Tomaree Mountain.

 2. Go Whale and Dolphin Watching

 If there was one thing that we were looking forward to the most in Port Stephens, it was our whale watching cruise.
 During the migration season that happens between June and November, humpback whales come extremely close to the headland at Tomaree National Park.
 In fact, you can see whales breaching from on top of Tomaree Mountain.